SoftUni-Internal/interactive-content/EN/05-While-Loop/03-While-or-For-Loop.md

 - Statement 3 increases a value (`i`++) each time the code block in the loop has been executed

-There could be many **complex** problems where the number of iterations depends on a certain **condition** so that it can not be predicted beforehand.
+There could be many **complex** problems where the number of iterations depends on a certain **condition** so that it can not be predicted.

 In other words, if the number of iteration is not fixed, it is recommended to use a `while-loop`.